 This post is sponsored by Parma Ham and Honest Cooking magazine.
-Thanks for your support!

-So when I was offered the opportunity to work with this product, create a holiday-inspired recipe, and help celebrate the 50th anniversary of the creation of the Consorzio del Prosciutto di Parma–I was pretty excited.
+So when I was offered the opportunity to work with this product, create a holiday-inspired recipe, and help celebrate the 50th anniversary of the creation of the Consorzio del Prosciutto di Parma, I was pretty excited.

 Prosciutto de parma is thin and delicate, but deliciously salty and oh so flavorful.
 I sort of look at it like the “better bacon” of the food world.
 Yes, I went there.

-It is great as an antipasto or accompaniment to almost anything and everything–cheese or fruit, sandwiches (like that massive one I ate in Italy that was the size of my head!), pizzas, or crisped up and used as a garnish or topping.
+It is great as an antipasto or accompaniment to almost anything and everything: cheese or fruit, sandwiches (like that massive one I ate in Italy that was the size of my head!), pizzas, or crisped up and used as a garnish or topping.

-It can do it all–and then some.
+It can do it all and more.

 Instead, try to use roughly half a slice of prosciutto per egg cup.

-These would be perfect to serve at a festive breakfast or brunch spread over the upcoming holidays–but you could easily downscale the recipe and serve them for yourself any day of the week.
+These would be perfect to serve at a festive breakfast or brunch spread over the upcoming holidays, but you could easily downscale the recipe and serve them for yourself any day of the week.